NightwindDev/Tweak-Tutorial/p3_views.md

 ```

-Note that this is vertical just for the purpose of showing what number is what, this could easily be written as:
+Note that this is vertical just for the purpose of showing which number represents what, this could easily be written as:

 ```objc
 UIView *ourView = [[UIView alloc] init];